 We aim to ensure the delivery of new health, education, justice and community service infrastructure in our new communities supports the growth of more diverse high quality local employment.

-Catalysing economic uplift from strategic infrastructure investment We aim to ensure that new transport and social infrastructure investment catalyses private sector investment.
-We aim for new infrastructure investment to precipitate a step change in the value of local employment.
+Catalysing economic uplift from strategic infrastructure investment

+We aim to ensure that new transport and social infrastructure investment catalyses private sector investment.

 Preparing for a more sustainable, digital and low carbon future